remix-run/remix/docs/discussion/state-management.md

 export const prefs = createCookie("prefs");
 ```

-Next we set up the server action and loader to read and write the cookie:
+Remix we set up the server action and loader to read and write the cookie:

 ```tsx
 import type {